IT-Learning-Consulting/warhammer-mcp/docs/WFRP_ENHANCEMENTS.md

 # WFRP 4e Support Enhancements

-This document summarizes the WFRP-specific enhancements made to the Foundry VTT MCP integration to better support Warhammer Fantasy Roleplay 4th Edition alongside D&D 5e.
+This document summarizes the WFRP-specific enhancements made to the Foundry VTT MCP integration for Warhammer Fantasy Roleplay 4th Edition.

 ## Summary

-The system now has comprehensive dual-system support with WFRP-specific examples, terminology, and prompts throughout the tool descriptions.
-All changes maintain full backward compatibility with D&D 5e while adding WFRP-flavored guidance.
+The system has comprehensive WFRP 4e support with WFRP-specific examples, terminology, and prompts throughout the tool descriptions.

 ## Files Modified